Easy DIY Giant Paper Mache Cactus

 You want to make sure your stick remains upright as the plaster sets.

-There are many more Marimekko crafts here.
+There are many more Marimekko crafts here, paper decoration ideas and other fun adult summer crafts.

 Love these!
 I see you mixed the plaster of paris in a metal bucket, but then your cacti are in the ceramic pots.
 Did you just lift it out?
 Or is the metal pot inside of the ceramic one?